CHUYRO/Meteo-PiPicoW-SDK/README.md

 TO DO:

 -Some code cleanup  needed.
-Mix of C/C++ needs to be rearranged.
+Mix of C/C++ needs to be rearranged(-dht22 lib).

 -Test Li-Ion battery instead of 4xAA NiMh.